biodegradablerobotics/biodegradablerobotics.github.io/Develop a Research Question.md

 Our goal is to identify a robotic application in a remote, extreme, or high risk environment where a robot cannot be recovered and poses a negative financial or environmental risk.
 We want to explore solutions to biodegradable sensors, actuators, and energy sources, identify applications where a biodegradable robot can match or even outperform a conventional robot, and design a disposable robot consisting entirely of degradable materials to accomplish the task while reducing costs and eliminating environmental damage.

+## Novelty
-Novelty: Is your question novel?
+Is your question novel?
 How have you established novelty?
 What keywords did you use when performing a literature review on your topic?
 What were the four most highly cited references?
 (Consider using Mendeley or similar to format your citations according to the “Submission Best Practices” document)
 Provide a short summary of each, focusing on whether these papers have already done what you set out to do.